reviczky/pstoedit/doc/readme.txt

 PSTOEDIT
 Copyright (C) 1993 - 2013 Wolfgang Glunz, wglunz35_AT_pstoedit.net

-pstoedit converts Postscript(TM) and PDF files to other vector graphic formats so that they can be edited graphically.
+pstoedit converts PostScript(TM) and PDF files to other vector graphic formats so that they can be edited graphically.
 See pstoedit.htm or index.htm for more details on which formats are supported by pstoedit.